GSA/challenges-and-prizes/_posts/2020-07-22-federal-crowdsourcing-community-responds-to-the-covid-19-emergency.md

 tagline: "Since the pandemic began, federal agencies and citizen-solvers have heeded the call to fight the spread of this deadly disease through rapidly scaled crowdsourcing and open innovation programs. "
+excerpt: In times of great crisis, federal agencies can tap into the country’s vast network of innovators, makers, and citizen-solvers to meet — and overcome — some of the most complex and unanticipated challenges of the day through rapidly scaled prize competitions.
 author: Pierce McManus
 image: /assets/netlify-uploads/gettyimages-1220844647.jpg
 ---